All Episodes

 We all know that free market competition lowers prices.

-Um and that wasn't in the GOP bill, which was shocking, at least to me, because that was something that they'd kind of crusaded on, right?
+And that wasn't in the GOP bill, which was shocking, at least to me, because that was something that they'd kind of crusaded on, right?

-Um so I think that that's a good starting point.
+So I think that that's a good starting point.

 So I think that that has to stay there.

-So that's a possibility.
+That's a possibility.

-So it's created an environment where everyone's just gone back to attacking the other side instead of productive conversation.
+So it's created in an environment where everyone's just gone back to attacking the other side instead of productive conversation.

-And I don't know how that plays out in 2018 because voters are already disinterested and then if you have nothing to show on either side, you know, you have no major policy accomplishment, I don't know why people would turn out of the poll.
+And then if you have nothing to show on either side, you know, you have no major policy accomplishment.

-Why would you be yeah exactly but what here is what I just wanted I wrote down a couple notes.
+But one of the, I just wanted to, I wrote down a couple notes.

-State lines, okay, across state lines we I agree on that.
+State lines, okay, across state lines.

 National markets are always better.

-Tort reform totally agree there.
+Tort reform, totally agree there.

 You said cuts to Medicaid.